Share this page:

 Artificial intelligence (AI) and machine learning are rapidly changing the data center industry.
 AI tools and technology already are immensely popular in the United States, and it’s anticipated that this adoption will be globally widespread.
 Think of how global internet access fundamentally changed society (and our critical infrastructure) just a few decades ago; AI is on track to disrupt virtually every industry at a similar scale – are you ready?
 Hyperscalers, developers and investors need to plan strategically for the digital evolution ahead by considering the following major ways that AI and machine learning are transforming data centers:

-1. Increased AI Utilization is Forcing Data Centers to Perform to Their Limits
+1. Increased AI Utilization is Forcing Data Centers to the Limit

 2. Data Centers Need More Resilient Power, Water Supplies